jabbink/PokemonGoBot/FAQ.md

 There is a lot of output with the reason WHY the build fails, please read it through carefully and fix any errors mentionned in the output.

-## I get a `AsyncPokemonGoException: Unknown exception occurred` / `Error running loop ProfileLoop!` / `Error running loop BotLoop!`
+## I get an `AsyncPokemonGoException: Unknown exception occurred` / `Error running loop ProfileLoop!` / `Error running loop BotLoop!`

 Only that is not enough, check the whole stacktrace for the correct error.

-## I get a `InvalidProtocolBufferException: Contents of buffer are null`
+## I get an `InvalidProtocolBufferException: Contents of buffer are null`

 This is a known issue with the currently used Pokemon GO API.
 The bot sends too much requests in a too short time to the servers, which return with a null value.
 We hope to get that fixed shortly, but is not something you can simply fix with some configuration settings or by putting extra Thread.sleep() in the code.

+## After login I see `Accepting ToS` and get a `RemoteServerException: Your account may be banned! please try from the official client.`

+If you login in the official client and you see "Error fetching game data": RIP items/eggs/pokemons, your account got permabanned.
+You knew this was possible since you did read and violate the ToS of the official game.

-## The bot doesn't catch Pokemon
+## The bot doesn't find/catch Pokemon

 Currently not reproducible so can't be reliably fixed.
 Look here for some people that managed to get it fixed: https://github.com/jabbink/PokemonGoBot/issues/21